 Arrow Sash Item Number: 1060/77 from the MOA: University of British Columbia

-Finely woven red sash with multicoloured, zigzagging arrow designs woven down the length.
+Finger woven arrow sash with multicoloured zigzag designs woven down the length.
 Fringe at ends.
 Colours used: red, white, blue, green, yellow.

 The ceinture fléchée (also known as "L'Assomption sash" or "arrow sash") refers to this particular type of colourful woven sash.
-A traditional part of French-Canadian clothing of the 19th century, it was used by men to tie around their waists over jackets or coats.
-The Métis also wear them as part of their traditional regalia.
+Métis wear them as part of their traditional regalia.
+They were also a traditional part of French-Canadian clothing of the 19th century, used by men to tie around their waists over jackets or coats.

 The documentation from the Sisters of Saint Ann Museum says this was made in 1820 and acquired in 1916.